-Law enforcement personnel may be on the scene prior to EMS arrival.
-Because of this, the System encourages police officers to become Emergency Medical Responders (EMRs) to increase their awareness of life-threatening problems and become proficient in resuscitative measures including use of AEDs.
+Law enforcement personnel may be on the scene prior to an ambulance's arrival.
+Because of this, the NWC EMS System encourages police officers to become First Responders to increase their awareness of life-threatening problems and become proficient in resuscitative measures including the use of AEDs.

-In most cases, EMS and law enforcement personnel respect each other's roles and work cooperatively for the safety and well-being of the patient and/or bystanders.
+In most cases, EMS and law enforcement personnel respect each others' roles and work cooperatively for the safety and well-being of the patient and/or bystanders.
 However, a dual response raises the potential for conflict between police and EMS personnel due to differing duties.

-"It is generally accepted that police have broad authority to enforce the law.
+"At present, there is no direct legal authority regarding this issue.
+It is generally accepted that police have broad authority to enforce the law.
 This broad legal authority arguably supersedes EMS's authority to give aid and treatment to the injured.
 In fact, unlawful hindering with police work, even though medically justified, may result in charges of obstruction of justice against the EMS personnel.
-Not surprisingly, courts are reluctant to permit any hindering of police work.
+Not surprisingly, courts are reluctant to permit any hindering of police work, even if the police activities are potentially harmful to the patient.
 Patients may initiate a claim for violation of their civil rights when the officers' actions have resulted in further medical harm."
 (Attorney's opinion from David Ross, 1987).